Ragley Hall

 Ragley Hall in the parish of Arrow in Warwickshire is a stately home, located south of Alcester and 8 mi west of Stratford-upon-Avon.
 It is the ancestral seat of the Seymour-Conway family, Marquesses of Hertford.

+Although open to the public in the past, in 2026 the house was only open for events such as weddings and as a film location; the park has a larger programme of public events.